twinkarma/RSE-Sheffield.github.io/_posts/2016-07-02-the-university-of-sheffield-named-an-nvidia-gpu-education-center.md

 ## Other Training Opportunities

-Through [RSE Sheffield](/) and [GPUComputing@Sheffield](http://gpucomputing.sites.sheffield.ac.uk) shorter courses for GPU computing are also available.
+Through [RSE Sheffield](/) and [GPUComputing@Sheffield](https://gpucomputing.shef.ac.uk/) shorter courses for GPU computing are also available.
 I will be announcing dates for 1-2 day CUDA courses shortly and am working with IT Services in developing new Python CUDA material.

 For those that missed the sign-up, we are also running a two day deep learning with GPUs course in July.
 The places for this were in high demand and filled up within a day.
 This course will be repeated in due time and material from the course will be made available off-line.

 Other GPU announcements will be made on both this RSE blog and on the [GPUComputing@Sheffield mailing list](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/gpucomputing).
 Expect some exciting new hardware and software once the Iceberg upgrade is complete (shortly).

-Paul